MUNSoc-PESUECC/MUNSocWebsite/src/routes/posts/iran_contra_affair.md

 ---
 title: "Iran Contra Affair"
 date: "2023-02-09"
-description: The iran contra affair was one of the most shocking political scandals in the  history of the united states.
-Read on to find out more.
+description: What's the link between a Civil war in Latin America and Iranian arms embargo?
+Read on to find out
 img: "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSbyOX6uLJtNedmiybF-QUK_z3vBBovVlXJRg7bqHUxu9G5J-zVxzrsm9K6&s=10"
 author: Siddharth Tewari
 ---

 # Iran Contra Affair

-The sale of arms to Iran, hostage exchanges(supposed), hezbollah and the civil war in Nicaragua.
+The sale of arms to Iran, supposed hostage exchanges, Hezbollah and the civil war in Nicaragua.
 How are all these related?
-Well its a long story.
+Well, it's a long story.

 In simple terms; during the second Reagan term, senior administration officials secretly facilitated the sales of weapons to Iran which at the time was under an arms embargo, and diverted the profits to the Contras, a group of anti-socialist rebels in Nicaragua that were opposed to the socialist Sandinista led government.